endurodave/AsyncMulticastDelegate/README.md

 # Asynchronous Multicast Delegates in C++
 A C++ standards compliant delegate library capable of targeting any callable function synchronously or asynchronously.

+Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/1160934/Asynchronous-Multicast-Delegates-in-Cplusplus"><strong>Asynchronous Multicast Delegates in C++</strong></a>

 <h2>Introduction</h2>

 <p>Nothing seems to garner the interest of C++ programmers more than delegates.
 In other languages, the delegate is a first-class feature so developers can use these well-understood constructs.
 In C++, however, a delegate is not natively available.
 Yet that doesn&rsquo;t stop us programmers from trying to emulate the ease at which a delegate stores and invokes any callable function.</p>